Ambikaa29/Temperature-converter/README.md

 # Temperature-converter
-An application to convert the temperature value from one form to other.
+An application that helps in conversion of measurment units.